open-telemetry/opentelemetry-php-contrib/README.md

 ## Installation
 ### Install  individual packages:
-(This is the recommened way to install the components)
+(This is the recommended way to install the components)

 Refer to the documentation for the individual components on how to install them

 - [AWS](/src/AWS/README.md)
 - [Symfony SdkBundle](/src/Symfony/OtelSdkBundle/README.md)

 ## Usage/Examples

+### Auto-instrumentation
+Auto-instrumentation requires the [otel_instrumentation](https://github.com/open-telemetry/opentelemetry-php-instrumentation) PHP extension, and the installation of one or more packages from [src/Instrumentation](./src/Instrumentation)

 ### AWS
 - You can find examples on how to use the ASW classes in the  [examples directory](/examples/aws/README.md).